 What creates church growth?
 Are members responsible for growth of the body of Christ?
 Jesus used an analogy from farming to explain the manner in which the kingdom of God grows (Mark 4:26-29).
 Once the farmer plants the seed, it grows by itself.
 Although fruit comes through the miracle created within the seed, the farmer has to work hard to prepare the ground for productivity.

-In his book Natural Church Development, Christian A. Schwarz helps answer this question based on research from more than 1,000 churches in 32 countries.
-He identified eight characteristics that enable a church to grow.
-All eight must exist for a church to have healthy growth.
+In his book Natural Church Development, Christian A. Schwarz helped answer this question based on research from more than 1,000 churches in 32 countries.
+He identified eight characteristics that helped a church grow.
+All eight were needed for a church to have healthy growth.

 Empowering leadership provides nurturing for Christians to attain their spiritual potential.

 Pastors focus on discipleship, delegation and relationships to empower members to attain their spiritual goals.
 Lay members are not helpers to simply promote the pastor’s goals, but rather they collectively establish goals for the church.
 Greatness in leadership comes through a genuine heart of service (Matthew 23:11-12).

 Gift-oriented ministry enables members to serve where their God-given spiritual gifts can best flourish.

 Joy in daily living was found to be closely related to being freed to serve in areas of one’s strengths.
 It is important that pastors provide appropriate training for volunteers to enable their success.
 In this way members become the priesthood of believers (1 Peter 2:9).